4.151

 top Running ReaScripts

-You will need to either write a script, or copy a script from another user.
-Scripts can be placed anywhere on your disk, but it's convenient to keep them all in the REAPER/Scripts application data directory.
+You will need to either write a new script, or load a script from another user.
+Scripts can be placed anywhere on disk, but it is convenient to keep them all in the REAPER/Scripts resource directory.
+To find the resource directory: Options > Show resource path in explorer/finder.

-To write a new script, show the Actions list (bound to the ? key by default), and click ReaScript: New/Load.
-You will be prompted for the location to save your new script.
-The default location is the recommended REAPER/Scripts application data directory.
-Name your script something like test.py, then click ReaScript: Edit.
-A text editor will open.
+To create a new script, show the Actions window (bound to the ? key by default), and click ReaScript: "New...".
+You will be prompted for the location to save the script (the default location is the recommended REAPER/Scripts resource directory).
+The type of script will be deduced from the file extension you enter (.eel, .lua, or .py).

 RPR_APITest()

-• Syntax error (typo, missing newline, incorrect indentation in Python)
+• Syntax error: typo, missing newline, incorrect indentation in Python, etc.

-Find the action number for a given action by opening the Actions list, and scrolling the window right to reveal an extra column.
-For example, from ReaScript you would call the REAPER action "Item: Split item under mouse cursor" like this:
+To call any REAPER built-in action from ReaScript, use Main_OnCommand(actionID, 0).
+Find the ID of a given action by opening the Actions window, and right-clicking it: "Copy selected action ID".
+For example, from ReaScript/EEL you would call the REAPER action "Item: Split item under mouse cursor" like this:

 top Advanced